 - Stealing from the store

 - Sexually harassing and/or assaulting customers or other employees

 - Making a violent scene at work

-Walmart’s hiring policies also state that they won’t rehire employees that fail any portion of the application process, including the interview, background check, or drug test.
-This is true even for employees that left on good terms.
+Walmart’s hiring policies also state that the company won’t rehire employees that fail any portion of the application process, including the interview, background check, or drug test.
+This is true even for employees that previously left on good terms.

 How to Find Out If You Can Be Rehired

 According to our communications with a representative from Walmart One (the company’s online associate service), you can find out if you are eligible to be rehired by contacting your former Walmart manager.

 The Walmart managers we spoke with suggested that former employees can contact the company through Walmart One to ask if they are eligible for rehire.
 However, we also spoke with a media representative who stated that this was not true.